JoelYoung01/Templates/docs/Workflows/BuildDockerImage.md

 - Description: Your Docker Hub access key or password.
 - Example: A long and secure access key generated from your Docker Hub account.

+`dotenv_contents` (Optional):

+- Description: The contents of your `.env` file.
+This is useful if you want to use environment variables in your Dockerfile.
+- Example: `DB_HOST=localhost`